Antibiotics, usage & over-use

 What to use

 If and when your bird becomes sick, you need to identify what is wrong with your bird, either by using an avian vet or other means.
 If your bird is sick with a bacterial infection, yeast infection, parasitic infestation, fungal infection... you should identify what type it is so that you can choose the right antibiotic to treat it.
-It is no good guessing what is wrong with your bird by giving it random antibiotics then hoping for the best, it is likely to make matters worse.
+It is no good guessing what is wrong with your bird by giving it random antibiotics and hoping for the best, it is likely to make matters worse.

-Many dedicated fanciers today use microscopes and perform regular stool or crop samples for their own analysis, it works out a lot cheaper than a trip to an avian vet where costs can skyrocket.
+Many dedicated fanciers today use microscopes and perform regular stool or crop samples for their own analysis.
+It works out a lot cheaper than a trip to an avian vet where costs can skyrocket.
 Basic knowledge is a good step in the right direction and takes little time to learn.
 Stool and crop samples can reveal quite a lot about the health of your bird, not to mention, many issues show up in them long before there are any visual signs from your bird.

 When to use

-When you discover your bird is sick, know which antibiotic to use, it should then be OK to go ahead and treat the bird.
+When you discover your bird is sick, know which antibiotic to use.
+It should then be OK to go ahead and treat the bird.
 Antibiotic use should be a last resort in all cases for many reasons explained below.
 In case of a cat attack, the bird will most certainly require an antibiotic, as cats harbour germs deadly to birds in their saliva and in or around their claws.

 Sometimes it can be too late to treat a bird with an antibiotic, even if you know 100% what bacteria are causing the problem and have the right antibiotic at hand.
 It is always essential to find what type of infection you are dealing with as soon as possible, then treat it immediately to have the best outcome.